-Found at Götaplatsen Sqaure, the Gothenburg Museum of Art houses the city’s largest collection of Nordic art dating back from the 19th century, along with contemporary pieces and15th century work by Picasso, Rubens, Monet and Rembrandt.
-For any art lover or visitor looking to learn more about Gothenburg through its art history, it is a must-see destination.
+Found at Götaplatsen Sqaure, the Gothenburg Museum of Art houses the city’s largest collection of Nordic art dating back to the 19th century, along with contemporary pieces and 15th century work by Picasso, Rubens, Monet and Rembrandt.
+For any art lover looking to learn more about the city through its art history, this is a must-see attraction.

 Appreciating Scandinavian artAs well as classics by the Old Masters, you can see works by Scandinavia’s most famous artists when at the Museum of Art, including Edvard Munch, Anders Zorn and Carl Larsson.
 The collection has been intelligently curated, with Nordic art broken up into two sections: one for the Göteborg colorists and an area dedicated to Nordic art from 1900-1950.
 There are also exciting pieces by contemporary artists and a French Collection.